| .JPG)

 An extra premium of 2.00 CUC per passenger per day should be paid by people older than 70 years as well.

-The Cuban government has established a for-profit health system for foreigners called Servimed, which is entirely separate from the free, not-for-profit system that takes care of Cuban citizens.
+Health Care for Foreigners in Cuba The Cuban government has established a for-profit health system for foreigners called Servimed, which is entirely separate from the free, not-for-profit system that takes care of Cuban citizens.
 There are more than 40 Servimed health centers across the island, offering primary care as well as a variety of specialty and high-tech services.
 If you're staying in a hotel, the usual way to access the system is to ask the manager for a physician referral.
 Servimed centers accept walk-ins.
 While Cuban hospitals provide some free emergency treatment for foreigners, this should only be used when there is no other option.
 Remember that in Cuba medical resources are scarce and the local popullation should be given priority in free health-care facilities.

 If you develop a life-threatening medical problem, you'll probably want to be evacuated to a country with state-of-the-art medical care.
 Since this may cost tens of thousands of dollars, be sure you have insurance to cover this before you depart.